PROTECT OUR VOICE AT THE POLLS!

 Q: What’s the deadline to register to vote?

-A: To vote in the November 6th General Election, you must register online or Postmark by October 22, 2018.
-You can register online by clicking here.
+A: Typically, you must register online or Postmark 10 business days before an election.
+For details and to register online, click here to visit the L.A.
+County Registrar’s website, here for Orange County Registrar’s website, Riverside’s here, San Bernardino’s here and Ventura’s here.
 You can “conditionally” register and vote at your county elections office after the 15-day voter registration deadline.
-Requests for a “Vote-by-Mail” ballot must arrive by Must arrive by October 30, 2018.
+Typically, requests for a “Vote-by-Mail” ballot must arrive at least five business days prior to election day.
 Request it here.